MartinDawgor/cs2_video-guide-parametrs/README.md

 The order and placement of commands does not affect the operation of the configuration file.
 Extra lines with comments or empty values ​​can break the configuration file.
 It is important to preserve tabs: from the beginning of the line to the first quotation mark of the parameter name,
-there is one tab (  ), and between the parameter and the value, there are two tabs (    ).
+there is one tab, and between the parameter and the value, there are two tabs.
 A sample file with the correct structure is at the very bottom.

 - To prevent CS2 from overwriting files, you need to check the "Read-only mode" box in the file's properties.
 Otherwise, the game may overwrite them.